Fifth project milestone: “Test” – Design Experimental Protocol

 - Expected limitations of the planned experiment – stated in terms of types of validity that is threatened

-In an appendix, include: each of your study instruments, your script, and a revised consent form.
+- Appendices: each study instrument, script, and consent form.
 If you need more space to clarify the tasks than available in the main body of the report, such as showing screen captures of your system, or a competitor’s system against which you will be evaluating your system, include those in the appendix as well.

 IMPORTANT: In terms of the level of detail required for the experiment deliverables, you should be able to give a classmate from another team your experiment description and materials and they should be able to carry out your experiment.